Resolving problems

 The first thing to do if you have a problem with electrical work is to discuss it with the electrical worker or company who did the job.

-If you can't come to a resolution you're happy with, you have the option of laying a formal complaint with Electrical Workers Registration Board (EWRB).
+If you can't come to a resolution you're happy with, you have the option of making a formal complaint with Electrical Workers Registration Board (EWRB).

-Making a complaint has more information on how to make a formal complaint.
+More information on how to make a formal complaint

 The Board can only consider matters relating to the safety and compliance of electrical work.